svenwiltink/braindump/article/http-monkey/README.md

 ### What is this monkey you speak of?
-[Monkey patching](https://en.wikipedia.org/wiki/Monkey_patch) in short is replacing existing code with something else while the application is is replacing existing code with something else while the application is running.
-In the ruby word, and in some other dynamic languages, this is used to make testing easier in certain cases.
+[Monkey patching](https://en.wikipedia.org/wiki/Monkey_patch) in short is replacing existing code with something else while the application is running.
+In the ruby world, and in some other dynamic languages, this is used to make testing easier in certain cases.
 It can also be used to add new methods to existing classes.